Wait (Maroon 5 song): Remixes

 The remix versions of the song was released, the first version by Canadian duo Chromeo on January 19, 2018, and the second version featuring American rapper A Boogie wit da Hoodie on January 26.

 Composition

 "Wait" has a duration of 3 minutes and 10 seconds.
 It was written by Maroon 5 frontman Adam Levine, John Ryan, Jacob "JKash" Kasher Hindlin, and Ammar Malik and was produced by John Ryan.

+Commercial performance

+Upon the release of Red Pill Blues, "Wait" spent one week at number 79 on the UK Singles Chart.
+A month after the single release, the song was on the UK Video Streaming for two weeks, debuting at number 68 before dropping to number 99.

 Music video

 The music video for "Wait" was released on February 8, 2018, on Vevo.
 The video features actress Alexandra Daddario and was directed by Dave Meyers.
 It begins with lead singer Adam Levine at the church as he wakes up in a coffin and walks to another coffin, where a funeral is being held, there he used the scorpion to resurrect his ex-girlfriend (played by Daddario) who the one cheated on him.
 The scorpion stings her, and a man watching punches Levine in the face as the latter falls to the ground.
 Scenes of Levine getting attacked and fought by the ex-girlfriend include the women gangsters and a bathtub woman.
 In the next scene, Levine is underwater from another world with little mermaids and soon enters the junkyard with the ex-girlfriend watching him as millions of meteors destroy the place, blowing the ex-girlfriend away.
 In the final scene, the ex-girlfriend drives away and leaves Levine at the house with him covered in ropes, and the video ends.